 In the end, I had been running for 30 hours and completed 30 laps for a total of 201km.
 I was leaving the two guys to continue without me.

 In the end, Ryan Crawford was pushed by Cam Munro to complete 37 laps (248km) for the win in an amazing effort by both these guys.

 WILL YOU DO IT AGAIN?

-Yes, in fact a cool update following my good result at the Clint Eastwood LOSER.
-I’ve been included in the Australian team to take part in Big Dogs Backyard Ultra World Championship on October 17th.
+Yes, a cool update following my good result at the Clint Eastwood LOSER.
+I’ve been included in the Australian team to participate in Big Dogs Backyard Ultra World Championship on October 17.

-Due to COVID they can’t have people travel to America for it so instead are having about 20 countries hold their own team events simultaneously and all events will be video linked… and last one standing overall will be crowned the world champ.
+Due to COVID, they can’t have people travel to America for it.
+Instead, they are having about 20 countries hold their team events simultaneously, and all events will be video linked… and the last one standing overall will be crowned the world champ.
 The Australian event will be held in Brisbane again with a 15-person team.
-I’ll be using PREPD again and am hoping to go significantly further this time around.
+I’ll be using PREPD again and hope to go significantly further this time.

 WHAT WILL/WOULD YOU DO DIFFERENTLY?

 Having learned a lot from this one, there are a few tweaks to the plan.
-First one being to get a better night’s sleep before the start.
-Then obviously taking better care of my feet during the event with more regular shoe and sock changes.
+The first is to get a better night’s sleep before the start.
+Then obviously take better care of my feet during the event with more regular shoe and sock changes.
 A simplified nutrition plan to make things easier between loops and a few strategies to help deal with the midday heat.

-My strategy of how I used PREPD before, during and after the event will remain the same.
-It was simple, and it worked really well.
-All this will hopefully set me up to go a lot further during Big Dogs Backyard Ultra.
-But I won’t put a prediction out there other than I’ll just plan to always run one more lap.
+My strategy for using PREPD before, during and after the event will remain the same.
+It was simple, and it worked well.
+All this will hopefully set me up to go further during Big Dogs Backyard Ultra.
+But I won’t put a prediction out there other than I’ll always plan to run one more lap.